Cypher2012/UE4_PathFinder/README.md

 ```
 It gives you back a filled TArray of pathing points of the found path.

+## Help Functions

+There are now a few help functions that you can use!

-You can use the static function PathingPointsToVector() to easily convert those pathing points to a TArray of FVector.
-Make it even easier to implement in to an existing project.
+* PathingPointsToVector() - Use this  to easily convert TArray of UPathingPoint to a TArray of FVector, with matching location.

+* VectorToPathingPoint() - This will take a TArray of FVector and create a TArray of UPathingPoint with matching locations.
+It must be noted though, that this will not CONNECT the UPathingPoints.You will still need to do this.

+* JoinPathingPoints() - This will take two UPathingPoints, and create a two way connection between them.

+* JoinPathingPointArray() - This will take TArray of UPathingPoint, and make two way connections between ALL of them.